waynodiablo/Oystercard/pills/learning_at_makers.md

 ### Concretes

+* Facts.

 * E.g. what arguments does `slice` take in Ruby?
-* Facts.

 ### Concepts

-* E.g. the idea of a variable and how it works.
+* E.g. the idea of a variable, how it works and why it's useful.

 ### Skills